 On March 13, 2014, our subsidiary Corridor Bison, LLC ("Corridor Bison") entered into a Loan Agreement with Black Bison Water Services, LLC ("Water Services"), pursuant to which Corridor Bison agreed to loan to Water Services up to \$11,500,000 (the "Loan").
-The proceeds of the Loan are to be used by Water Services and its affiliates to finance the acquisition and development of real property that will provide water sourcing, water disposal, or water treating and recycling services for the oil and natural gas industry.
+The proceeds of the Loan are to be used by Water Services and its affiliates to finance the acquisition and development of real property that will provide water sourcing, water disposal, or water treating/recycling services for the oil and natural gas industry.
 Water Services' initial Loan draw in the amount of \$4,265,000 was used to acquire real property in Wyoming and to pay Loan transaction expenses.
-For additional information concerning this transaction see Note 17, Subsequent Events in the Notes to the Financial Statements included in this report.